DTC Messages and Procedures

 If a market data/depth message ends with _COMPACT, the price values are stored in single precision floating-point format.

-A Client is expected to implement support for all market/depth data messages sent from the Server, to be compatible with any Server no matter what messages the Server chooses to use.
+A Client should implement support for all market/depth data messages sent from the Server, to be compatible with any Server no matter what messages the Server chooses to use.
+Although it is not required to implement the Integer market data messages.

 Trade Order Procedures